dottjt/plastic/other/unused/06-therapy-unused.md

  And yet though I could see my potential from afar, I was far more interested

  life often felt more like a chore to be flung around, rather than a purpose to be execised and held.

+, though perhaps I'm simply unable to produce meaning without spreading my

+ as a gift to the inconsequence slicing me open.